monties/Getting-and-Cleaning-Data-Project/CodeBook.md

 <b>3. to 81.</b>: average number by each subject and each activity of the mean vlaues (mean), the standard deviation (std) or the weighted average of the frequency components to obtain a mean frequency (meanFreq) for each of the signal resords:

   <ul>For example, variable "tBodyAcc-mean()-X" is the average of the mean values of one subject's time-domain acceleration signal records into body in X direction for one kind of activity.</ul>

-## License
-Use of this dataset in publications must be acknowledged by referencing the following publication [1]

-[1] Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
-Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
-International Workshop of Ambient Assisted Living (IWAAL 2012).
-Vitoria-Gasteiz, Spain.
-Dec 2012
-This dataset is distributed AS-IS and no responsibility implied or explicit can be addressed to the authors or their institutions for its use or misuse.
-Any commercial use is prohibited.